rudlinkon/fatal-plugin-auto-deactivator/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.1.0 =
-We have improved security and fixed few bugs.
+We have added a dedicated admin subpage for viewing and managing error logs.
 Please update to the latest version.